727 Naval Air Squadron: Air Experience Unit (1946-1960)

+RN Grading Flight (2001-present)

 History of the Royal Naval Flying Training Flight

 Since 1949 the Britannia Royal Naval College at Dartmouth has operated light aircraft for recreational flying, as well as running summer flying camps.
 Types flown have included De Havilland Tiger Moths, Auster and De Havilland Chipmunk.
 Miles Messenger and Miles Gemini aircraft were also introduced.
 After grading of potential aircrew was introduced, these aircraft were employed during the week for assessing future aircrew and at weekends for recreation.
 By this time the aircraft were based at Roborough Airport, on the outskirts of Plymouth.
 By 1966 the flight had been stabilised at 12 Chipmunk aircraft.

 Commissioning the RNFTF as 727 NAS (2001 - present)

 On 6 December 2001 the Royal Naval Flying Training Flight was commissioned as 727 Naval Air Squadron, at Plymouth City Airport, initially with the de Havilland Chipmunk and later with the Grob Tutor, and in January 2007 the squadron relocated to RNAS Yeovilton.
 The commissioning ceremony was attended by an original pilot member of 727, Geoffrey Harrington, who served with 727 in North Africa during WW2.